johannheyne/wordpress-toolset/tools/tool_menu_add_css_classes/readme.markdown

 Tool tool_menu_add_css_classes
 ===============================

 This tool adds CSS classe to a menu item by rules.
-You can filter by posttype and / or functions like `is_single()` or.
+You can filter by posttype and / or functions like `is_single()`.

 ````php
 	$GLOBALS['toolset'] = array(